 Each Fall the Bay City Rotary gives a new dictionary to every Third Grader in the Bay County school system.

-Each Sprint the club follows up with a Thesaurus for every Fourth Grader.
+Each Spring the club follows up with a Thesaurus for every Fourth Grader.
 These books are approved by educators and received by students, teachers, and parents with great enthusiasm as shown by the many letters, cards, and hand written thank you's that come from the students.